metalforpc/Portfolio/README.md

 The Matlab codes are the original one used for the thesis.
 Julia codes instead are a re-implementation that allows for Parallelization and Interpolation of the Value Function of the model.
 The Julia Code is a work in progress, I'm moving the code there since I'm planning to do an estimation exercise of the model.

 ## 3. Robust Identification and Inference in Repeated Games

+Abstract: We study identification in repeated games with imperfect public monitoring under no assumptions on equilibrium selection.
+We leverage the restrictions on equilibrium payoffs in Awaya and Krishna (2019) to construct a law of large numbers that implies bounds on payoff parameters, the discount factor, and monitoring quality.
+Our method is computationally tractable in generic games.
+We illustrate the identified sets of parameters in simulations, highlighting the trade-off between maintaining strong assumptions and the tightness of the identified set.

-This is a joint work with Cristina Gualdani, Niccolò Lomys and Lorenzo Magnolfi.
-It's a sample code extracted and simplified from the Python Library I'm developing for the estimation procedure.
-Unfortunately the working paper has not circulated yet, therefore I decided to publish an example of estimation of a repeated Prisoner's Dilemma.
+This work is a collaboration with Cristina Gualdani, Niccolò Lomys, and Lorenzo Magnolfi.
+It features a sample code extracted and simplified from the Python library I am currently developing for the estimation procedure.
+For illustrative purposes, I have chosen to showcase the estimation of a repeated Prisoner's Dilemma.
+The essential functions are included in the "RIIRG_lib.py" file, while the usage of the method is demonstrated in the "main.ipynb" notebook.

 ## 4. Data Analysis
 This section contains some data tasks example from "predoc.org".
 It contains the exercise and the code.
 In the "Data Manipulation Medicare Advantage" exercise I show some code in R that involves a simple data cleaning and dataset creation.